-In addition to embroidery machines and software, Melco has also recently become a distributor of the F2000 Direct to Garment Printer by Epson.
+In addition to embroidery machines and software, Melco is a Premier Elite Reseller of the Epson F2000 Direct to Garment t-shirt printer.

-We understand that your equipment purchase is only part of the investment you will make as a business owner.
-Running a successful business means you will need training and support.
+We understand that your equipment purchase is a key aspect of your business investment.
+You will also need prompt and effective training and support.
 In many cases, a Melco equipment purchase includes onsite training to familiarize you with your new machine(s).
-Once you've been trained and start taking orders from your customers, questions are bound to come up.
-We have a technical support team ready to help when you need it via phone, internet and our growing social network, MelcoWorld.
+In addition to hands-on training, we have a technical support team ready to help when you need it via phone, internet and our growing social network, MelcoWorld.

 Everyone has a unique financial situation.
 If leasing or financing a equipment is part of your business plan, we are ready to help.

-When you partner with Melco for your equipment and software solutions, you are getting a partner with decades of experience in the apparel industry.
+When choose Melco for your equipment and software solutions, you are getting a partner with decades of experience in the apparel industry.
 Since 1972 Melco has been the choice for entrepreneurs in need of apparel decoration solutions.

 Contact us today, let's discuss your unique business opportunity and explore the best equipment package and investment options.
 Don't forget to ask about current promotional offers!